nielamariehosmillo/bsitB/casabal-singson/README.md

 PROJECT NAME:
                   Liquid Galaxy

-                  Is a online vape juice shop where you can pick the flavor that you want for your vape at ease.
+                  Is an online vape juice shop where you can pick the flavor that you want for your vape at ease.
 There's a lot of categories to choose from.

 GROUP MEMBERS: